-We use the Bosch Sensortec BME280 sensor in our Pulse One.
-It's one of the most accurate sensors available.
-It's got great accuracy across a wide range of temperatures and humidity values, and has good hysteresis performance.
-You can learn more about why it's the best in this study.
+We use the Sensirion sensors in our Pulse One.
+They are some of the most accurate sensors available.
+They've got great accuracy across a wide range of temperatures and humidity values, and have good hysteresis performance.

 In addition, different sensor technologies can have different performance characteristics (hysteresis, accuracy over different humidity & temperature ranges, etc).
 These factors can lead to different readings.
 That's why sometimes sensors can be reading the same, but as your environment fluctuates, the readings diverge.